jmesnil/wildfly-dockerfile/README.md

     docker build --rm=true --tag=jboss/wildfly .

-## Image internals [updated Dec 13, 2018]
+## Image internals [updated Sep 13, 2022]

-This image extends the [`jboss/base-jdk:11`](https://github.com/jboss-dockerfiles/base-jdk/tree/jdk11) image which adds the OpenJDK distribution on top of the [`jboss/base`](https://github.com/jboss-dockerfiles/base) image.
-Please refer to the README.md for selected images for more info.
+This image adds the OpenJDK 17 distribution on top of a copy of the [`jboss/base`](https://github.com/jboss-dockerfiles/base) image, which is based on almalinux:9 since it has better support for jdk17 installation.
+Please refer to the README.md for selected image for more info.

 The server is run as the `jboss` user which has the uid/gid set to `1000`.